-So much of SCH accentuates the negative aspects of the Law, the warnings and the horrible consequences for disobeying the Law.
-One can easily assume that the parent, standing in God’s stead is the Law.
+So much of SCH accentuates the negative aspects of the Law, the warnings, and the horrible consequences for disobeying the Law.
+What’s more, one can easily assume that the parent, standing in God’s stead is the Law.
 That is not only wrong but it is heretical.
-SCH does not reflect The Bible’s positives and negatives, the blessings and the curses, the mercy and grace with justice and righteousness.
+SCH does not reflect the Bible’s positives and negatives, the blessings and the curses, the mercy and grace with justice and righteousness.
 It uses the Law and Proverbs to establish a warped argument for authoritarianism in the family.

 Why the emphasis on authority?